 At each stage of the method a small error is made.
 These errors accumulate over successive intervals to give an overall error.
 If the exact solution $\mathbf{u}(t)$ is substituted into the equation (6.4), there is a mismatch E between the two sides, called the local truncation error or LTE.
 This is a good estimate for the error made by the method at each step.
-It is estimated by error.
-The smaller the value of h is, the more accurate the answer will be.
-(We will see later that h is also restricted by stability considerations).
+It is estimated by where